ecronix/react-most-wanted/README.md

 - build in CI (Continuouos Integration)
 - build in CD (Continuouos Deployment)
 - realtime forms (isn't that awesome :smile: )
-- ... and lot more I just can't remember
+- ... and a lot more I just can't remember

 # Are there more in depth informations about this project?